adamheldring/AH2019/code/src/pages/news/2020-01-01-media-horse/index.md

 There is a deal in place concerning the entire Adam Heldring song catalogue including the unreleased upcoming album.

-Synchronization licensing is the part of music publishing that deals with connecting music to a video format, e.g. when songs are featured in movies, television and commercials.
+Synchronization licensing is the part of music publishing that deals with connecting music to video.
+The common case being when songs are featured in movies, television and commercials.

 [www.mediahorse.net](http://www.mediahorse.net)